JUSTICE NOMA GURICH

-Justice Gurich has been a member of the judiciary for nearly 30 years.
+Justice Gurich has been a member of the judiciary for over 33 years.
 She has the distinction of being appointed to judicial positions throughout her career by 4 Oklahoma Governors.
 In 1988, Republican Governor Henry Bellmon appointed her to serve as Judge on the Workers’ Compensation Court (now known as the Court of Existing Claims).
 Governor Bellmon also appointed Gurich to serve as Presiding Judge of that court for two terms—1989-1993.
 In 1994, Governor David Walters re-appointed her to serve a second term on that court.
 In 1998, Republican Governor Frank Keating appointed Gurich to fill a vacancy on the District Court in Oklahoma County.
 In 2011, Governor Brad Henry appointed her to fill a vacancy on the Supreme Court of Oklahoma.

 The Supreme Court is the administrative head of the judicial system in the state of Oklahoma.
 The Oklahoma Supreme Court is the only constitutionally protected court in the state of Oklahoma.
 Section 4 of Article VII of the Oklahoma Constitution outlines the jurisdiction of the Supreme Court of Oklahoma.
 The Supreme Court has both original and appellate jurisdiction.
 It is responsible for all appellate decisions except for felony and misdemeanor cases which are directly appealed to the Court of Criminal Appeals.
 Cases may be retained by the Supreme Court or assigned to the intermediate Court of Civil Appeals.
 After decision by the Court of Civil Appeals, the Supreme Court has only discretionary review.